 The definitions in the Business Corporations Act and the School Act and the definitions and rules of construction in the Interpretation Act, with the necessary changes, so far as applicable, and unless the context requires otherwise, apply to these Articles as if they were an enactment.
 If there is a conflict between a definition in the Business Corporations Act or the School Act and a definition or rule in the Interpretation Act relating to a term used in these Articles, the definition in the Business Corporations Act or the School Act as the case may be will prevail in relation to the use of the term in these Articles.
-If there is a conflict between these Articles and the Business Corporations Act or the School Act, as the case may be will prevail.
+If there is a conflict between these Articles and the Business Corporations Act or the School Act, the Business Corporations Act or the School Act as the case may be will prevail.